Srikasula/my-portfolio/chatbot_app/README.md

-# 🤖 AI-Powered Full Stack Chatbot
+# 🤖  Full Stack AI Chatbot

 This is a full stack AI chatbot project built using **Python Flask**, **HTML/JavaScript**, and **OpenAI's GPT API**.
 The chatbot allows users to input a message through a web interface and receive intelligent, AI-generated responses in real time.